InRaiDi/CentralBankRates/README.md

 # CentralBankRates
-Purpose: Parsing the official currency rates from Central Bank of Russian Federation<Br>
+Purpose: Parsing the official currency rates from The Central Bank of the Russian Federation<Br>
 NOTE: May incounter connection issues in case of the use of proxy